“Freedom means you are unobstructed in living your life as you choose. Anything less is a form of slavery.” -Dr. Wayne Dyer

 The fear I’d been smearing on the Petri dishes of my psyche began to grow into something visible without a microscope.

 Who was I pretending to be here?
 I wasn’t going to be able to – or want to – maintain the patterns that were falling into place so quickly.
 If I did, I was going to fall into a time capsule and wake up a 50’s housewife.

 Nothing against those selfless beings of love.
 It was a different time and they didn’t have the sense of freedom, choices or opportunities I’ve come to cherish in my life.
 I’d chosen not to marry and have kids for a reason.
 My vision for my future involved book tours and speaking engagements, not folding a man’s laundry.

 I’d made that clear right from our first conversation, but maybe he hadn’t understood.
 Journaling about this at the beach helped me realize I would need to remind him.

 I initiated the discussion when I got home.
-Thinking I was dealing with a man who cared about my emotions, I shared how the abrupt changes were throwing me off balance a little.
+I shared how the abrupt changes were throwing me off balance a little.